 Two monumental Lion Gates from around 1650 connect the choir to the sacristy (north) and treasury (south).
 They get their name from the impressively sculpted lion statues that guard the doors, two on each side.

 Next to these gates are the choir stalls which were created by Pieter Verbrugghen.
 They are adorned with beautiful spiraling columns featuring floral motifs, festoons, and small busts of putti.
-The painted coats of arms between those columns refer to the donors.
+The painted coats of arms between the columns refer to donors.

 Before the St. Paul’s Church became a parish church, there was a choir screen that allowed the Dominicans to separate the choir from the nave, which was open to the public.
 You can still see where the choir screen was attached to the walls.